[No: IX | October 14, 2013 | By Viveka Hansen ]

-The comprehensive Whitby collection related to clothing is unique in many ways for a small town, especially with its important collection of some 200 dresses, dating from the Victorian and Edwardian periods and up to the First World War (1837-1914).
-This “Textile Thought” is the first extract from the extensive material on Victorian fashion and skilled dressmaking in my forthcoming book [PUBLISHED JUNE 15TH, 2015].
+The comprehensive Whitby Museum collection related to clothing is unique in many ways for a small town, especially with its important collection of some 200 dresses, dating from the Victorian and Edwardian periods and up to the First World War (1837-1914).
+This text is the first extract from the extensive material on Victorian fashion and skilled dressmaking, which will be included in my forthcoming book [PUBLISHED JUNE, 2015].

 A fair number of items in the collection were donated in the 20th century by ladies most likely descended from families with draper’s businesses in Whitby.
 Of these, ‘Mrs Frankland, Carr Hill Lane, Briggswath Whitby’ was probably connected with Frankland & Son of 88 Church Street, a draper’s shop that advertised in the Whitby Gazette during the 1860-1880 period.
 She gave a well-sewn skirt and bodice in striped blue silk (GBD19) from the early 1870s, with wide sleeve ends and decorated with blue and black silk details.
 Another lady who gave several items was ‘Miss G. Wellburn, Sleights’, whose name links her with the long-lived Wellburn Brothers Linen and Woollen Drapery Establishment in Bridge Street that advertised regularly between 1857 and 1914.